 Balancing Security and Operational Efficiency

-While security is paramount, manufacturers must also ensure that security measures do not hinder operational efficiency.
+While security is the priority, manufacturers must also ensure that security measures do not hinder operational efficiency.
 SDP solutions should be configured to maintain the performance of real-time data exchanges and critical processes.

 Conclusion